-In total, RLB Vorarlberg reported an improved net profit for 2017 of $\in$ 18.8 million (2016: $\in$ 10.9 million), which mostly benefitted from the net release of loan-loss provisions of $\in$ 3 million compared with the creation of $\in$ 14 million a year earlier, while net interest income the slight increase in net interest income by 5% to $\in$ 31 million was mostly outpaced by the decline in fee and commission income of 4% to $\in$ 9 million.
-In addition, RLB Vorarlberg did not build up any additional local GAAP reserves as it had done a year earlier.
-Such transfers principally understate the true profit, which the bank did consistently during the three years to 2016 to increase its loss-absorption buffers.
-For 2018, we expect a normalised provisioning level ranging between $\in$ 6 million- $\notin$ 7 million.
+In total, RLB Vorarlberg reported a stable net profit for 2018 of €18.5 million (2017: €18.8 million), which benefitted from low loan-loss provisions of €2 million, combined with a slight increase in net interest income by 5% to €33 million and a stable fee and commission income of around €10 million.
+In addition, RLB Vorarlberg did not build up any additional local GAAP reserves5 as it had done a year earlier.
+Such transfers principally understate the true profit, which the bank did consistently during the three years ended 2016 to increase its loss-absorption buffers.
+For 2019, we expect a normalised provisioning level ranging between €6 million and €7 million.